Baku is the capital city of the country of Azerbaijan.

 By 2010, everything was strictly controlled, even down to the amount of wine that one had on the flight from London.
 If more than two, there was a danger of breathalysation at the airport, and immediate turnaround if over the limit set by BP, which ended up at zero.

-Everything that we did in the early days, by 2014 resulted in immediate termination.
+Practically all the fun things that we did in the early days, such as going for a few beers in the evening, by 2014 resulted in immediate termination.

 It was more fun in the early days.